xufeiqiong/GAMA-Bench/readme.md

   </tr>
 </table>

-## ✅ Status
+## 🚀 Release Plan

-We are currently organizing the dataset, evaluation scripts, and documentation.
+We are currently preparing the full release of GAMA-Bench.
+The repository will include:

-The full dataset and official code will be released soon.

-## 🚀 Coming Soon

-* GAMA-Bench dataset
+- Dataset files
-* Prompt templates and mirrored scenario construction pipeline
+- Prompt templates and mirrored construction pipeline
-* Evaluation scripts
-* Model response collection pipeline
+- Model response collection scripts
-* Metric computation code
+- Metric computation code
-* Reproduction instructions
+- Reproduction instructions

 ## 📌 Citation